janolestein/ModDataScience/README.md

 dataMasterFile.csv includes all Data gathered in one Place.

-eu_countries.csv inculudes all EU Countries and Data about theme like Area, population, Location, GDP and HDI.
+eu_countries.csv inculudes all EU Countries and Data about things like Area, population, Location, GDP and HDI.

 testScript.r is my R Progmramming File to test, merge and plot the Data.